ApolloAuto/apollo/modules/perception/camera_detection_bev/README.md

-# Module Name
+# perception-camera-detection-bev
-camera_detection_bev

-# Introduction
+## Introduction

 The BEV object detection module is a multi camera `transformer` model trained using `Nuscenes` datasets under the `paddlepaddle` framework, which can complete the inference of multiple camera data to obtain obstacle targets.

-# Directory Structure
+## Directory Structure

 ```
 ├── camera_detection_bev // camera bev detector module
     ├── detector         // main part for detector